9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-ca/product/womens-copperbay-roots73-fz-hoody-tm98734:

-Total load time is 1.661 seconds
+Total load time is 5.091 seconds

-NaN% of CSS is unused, 0 total stylesheets
+98% of CSS is unused, 26 total stylesheets

-60% of JS is unused
+77% of JS is unused

 End of report for https://stagepcna.znodedev.com/en-ca/product/womens-copperbay-roots73-fz-hoody-tm98734